Thick Soergel calculus in type A: Introduction

-The Hecke algebra $\mH$ associated to a Dynkin diagram $\Gamma$ is an algebra of fundamental importance.
-It (or its regular representation) can be viewed as the decategorification of the category $\mc{P}$ of $B$-equivariant perverse sheaves on the flag variety, or as the decategorification of the associated category $\mc{O}$, and therefore the Hecke algebra encodes numerics associated to those categories.
-In the early 90s Soergel provided an additional categorification of the Hecke algebra, known as the category of Soergel Bimodules $\mB$, which is far more accessible than the other two approaches, and can be effectively used to study them both.
+The Hecke algebra $\HB$ associated to a Dynkin diagram $\Gamma$ is an algebra of fundamental importance.
+Its regular representation can be viewed as the decategorification of the category $\mc{P}$ of $B$-equivariant perverse sheaves on the flag variety, or as the decategorification of the associated category $\mc{O}$, and therefore the Hecke algebra encodes numerics associated to those categories.
+In the early 90s Soergel provided an additional categorification of the Hecke algebra, known as the category of Soergel Bimodules $\SBim$, which is far more accessible than the other two approaches, and can be effectively used to study them both.
 Soergel bimodules are bimodules over a polynomial ring, and as such, are attractively simple and explicit.

 Let us restrict henceforth to finite type $A$ Dynkin diagrams.
-Recently in \cite{EKh}, the author in conjunction with Mikhail Khovanov contributed to this explicit-ness by giving (in some sense) a diagrammatic presentation of $\mB$.
-That is, every morphism in $\mB$ can be viewed as a linear combination of planar graphs with boundary (modulo graphical relations), and composition is given by stacking planar graphs on top of each other.
-For some basic introduction to planar diagrammatics for monoidal categories, we recommend chapter 4 of \cite{Lau}.
-Planar graphs now provide a simple way to encode what are potentially very complicated maps of $R$-bimodules.
+In \cite{EKho}, the author in conjunction with Mikhail Khovanov contributed to this explicit-ness by giving a diagrammatic presentation of $\SBim$.
+More precisely, we gave a diagrammatic presentation of the subcategory $\BSBim \subset \SBim$ of so-called \emph{Bott-Samelson bimodules}.
+In this description, every morphism can be viewed as a linear combination of planar graphs with boundary (modulo graphical relations), and composition is given by stacking planar graphs on top of each other.
+For a basic introduction to planar diagrammatics for monoidal categories, we recommend \cite[\S 4]{LauSL2}.
+Planar graphs now provide a simple way to encode what are potentially very complicated maps of bimodules.
+(More recently, the author and Williamson \cite{EWGr4sb} have provided a similar diagrammatic calculus for all Coxeter groups.)

-This paper continues the elaboration of categorified Hecke theory on several related fronts: by explicitly finding certain important idempotents in the category, by expanding the graphical calculus of \cite{EKh} to a new class of objects, and by giving a diagrammatic presentation of a category which categorifies the induced trivial representations from sub-Dynkin diagrams.
+This paper continues the elaboration of categorified Hecke theory on several related fronts: by explicitly finding certain important idempotents in $\BSBim$, by expanding the graphical calculus of \cite{EKho} to the so-called \emph{generalized Bott-Samelson bimodules} $\fooBim$, and by giving a diagrammatic presentation of a categorification of induced trivial representations from sub-Dynkin diagrams.
+Let us define the main players, before we provide some philosophy and motivation.

-Let $R$ be the ring of polynomials on the Cartan subalgebra of the Dynkin diagram.
-It is a free polynomial ring with a number of generators equal to the number of vertices in $\Gamma$, graded so that linear polynomials have degree 2, and with a built-in action of the Weyl group $W$.
-To any subset of the Dynkin diagram $J$ (which we call henceforth a \emph{parabolic subset}) one may associate the parabolic subgroup $W_J \subset W$, and the ring of invariants $R^J \define R^{W_J}$.
-When $J=\{i\}$ is a singleton, denote the invariant ring $R^i$.
-Let $d_J$ be the length of the longest element $w_J$ of $W_J$.